 a. prevents weed germination and growth and so eliminates a wasteful source of water use.

 b. minimizes evaporation from the soil surface and hence reduces losses from bare soil areas.

 c. helps to maintain an even soil temperature.

 d. can help improve soil structure and properties such as water holding capacity and encourage microbiological and worm activity.

-Generally 30 millimeters or 3 inches of mulch is the best depth.
+Generally 7cm or 3 inches of mulch is the best depth in ornamental gardens.
 Less than this is not effective in preventing weeds and maintaining moisture and temperature levels.
 More than this can prevent water penetration.

 Mulches fall into two categories, both will help retain water